 Food Sensitivity Testing

-A blood test to identify food sensitivities, which can cause eczema, acne, headaches, bloating, diarrhea, joint pain, weight gain, and more.
-Tests 120-200 of the most commonly eaten foods.
+Blood testing to identify food sensitivities, which can cause eczema, acne, headaches, bloating, diarrhea, joint pain, weight gain, and more.
+Tests more than 200 of most commonly eaten foods.
 Testing is important because sensitivity reactions often appear hours to days after the offending foods are eaten.